apache/arrow/docs/source/python/getstarted.rst

 Getting Started
 ===============

-Arrow manages data in Arrays (:class:`pyarrow.Array`), which can be grouped in tables (:class:`pyarrow.Table`) to represent columns of data in tabular data.
+Arrow manages data in arrays (:class:`pyarrow.Array`), which can be grouped in tables (:class:`pyarrow.Table`) to represent columns of data in tabular data.